who2101/wlib/README.md

-## Library with some functions for SourcePawn
+# Description

-Some functions may not work...
+WLib - Library with some useful functions